 Learning methods and activities

 4 hours of lectures every week.
-One compulsory term paper.
-The course is an optional master's course, and it is not taught every semester.
-Check www.ntnu.edu/econ.
+Compulsory activity: Approved term paper(s)/ exercise(s).
+Specific requirements will be announced at the beginning of the term.
+The course is an optional PhD course, and it is not taught every autumn semester.
+SØK8624 follows the same teaching as SØK3524.

 Recommended previous knowledge